-This is followed by an inter-group sports competition for Carrom, Badminton, Chess, Cricket, Table Tennis, etc held in the Faculty during the orientation programme, with the assistance of the Physical Education Unit, University of Kelaniya.
+This is followed by an inter-group sports competition for Carrom, Badminton, Chess, Cricket, Table Tennis, etc held in the Faculty during

 Cultural Centre

 The Cultural centre will be opened for the student activities from 10.00 a.m. to 6.00 p.m. every Monday, Tuesday and Wednesday.
 The students may take part the following activities